ijl/orjson/README.md

 No. `bytes` is the correct type for a serialized blob.

+### Will it support NDJSON or JSONL?

+No. [orjsonl](https://github.com/umarbutler/orjsonl) may be appropriate.

+### Will it support JSON5 or RJSON?

+No, it supports RFC 8259.

 ## Packaging

 To package orjson requires at least [Rust](https://www.rust-lang.org/) 1.72